The Framework

 4.1

-Daily use of high-quality instructional materials aligned to instructional planning calendars and interim and formative assessments
+Daily use of high-quality instructional materials

 Lever 5